 Registration still remains a challenge for NGOs.
 It is very difficult to register as either a domestic or foreign NGO in Azerbaijan.
 The Government of Azerbaijan has lost at least five cases before the European Court of Human Rights, which has found denials of registration to violate the freedom of association.
 In addition, Azerbaijani NGOs have difficulty complying with financial reporting requirements.
 Many NGOs have limited capacity to comply with such requirements and are under threat of being punished for non-compliance.

 In addition to the aforementioned concerns, on February 3, 2014, November 16, 2014, and November 20, 2014, changes were made to the Law on Grants, the Law on State Registration of Legal Entities and the State Registry and the Code of Administrative Offences, which have the potential to significantly impair the work of both Azerbaijani and foreign organizations.
-They introduce many obligations for organizations, including new registration requirements, and rules regarding receiving and using grants and reporting to the government.
-In addition, the new changes establish harsh penalties for those who violate both new and previously existing obligations under the law.
-The new law also includes a number of ambiguous provisions that, hopefully, will be clarified by future regulations.
+They introduced many obligations for organizations, including new registration requirements, and rules regarding receiving and using grants and reporting to the government.
+In addition, the new changes established harsh penalties for those who violate both new and previously existing obligations under the law.

 |Organizational Forms||Public union, foundation and union of legal entities|

 |Approximate Number||2,700 registered NGOs (as of May 2013)|

 |Barriers to Entry||Foreigners and stateless persons can be founders of an NGO in Azerbaijan only if they have permanent residence.

 Registration procedures are problematic, specifically due to the exercise of government discretion in denying applications.